 The Healthcare Insurance Portability and Accountability Act (HIPAA) was enacted into law by President Bill Clinton on August 21st, 1996.
 In a landmark achievement, the government set out specific legislation designed to change the US Healthcare System now and forever.
 The rules handed control back to the patient over how their personal information is processed and maintained, while also encouraging healthcare institutions to embrace and migrate to digital technology.

 Why is the HIPAA Security Rule Important?

-Two important objectives of the new legislation were to enable Americans to keep their existing health insurance when moving between jobs and to introduce enforceable privacy controls over protected health information (PHI).
+Two main objectives of the new legislation were to enable Americans to keep their existing health insurance when moving between jobs and introduce enforceable privacy controls over protected health information (PHI).

 What is PHI?

 Defining what classifies protected health information (PHI) is critical for a covered entity.
 Members of the public and healthcare professionals may have different viewpoints on what exactly constitutes PHI, but essentially, PHI is any individually identifiable health information.

 You may also encounter the acronym ePHI or e-PHI, or electronic protected health information.
 Electronic protected health information is protected health information stored or accessed in an electronic format.
 Common examples include:

 What is Protected Health Information (ePHI)

 Covered Entities (CE) are organizations that handle PHI or e-PHI during day-to-day business operations.
 A Covered Entity must abide by HIPAA regulations, which are enforced by the HSS.

 The U.S. Department of Health and Human Services (HHS) officially defines a Covered Entity as belonging to one of the following groups: